The Little Volcanoes

 The West Hills

 The Tualatin Mountains (also known locally as the West Hills) comprise the western backdrop to downtown Portland.
-Actually an arm of the Coast Range, these low, heavily-forested ridges contain a nice blend of cultivation and wilderness, from the serene paths of the Japanese Garden to the shadowed refuges of Forest Park, one of the largest urban preserves in the country, which boasts over 70 miles of trails.
+Actually an arm of the Coast Range, these low, heavily-forested ridges contain a nice blend of cultivation and wilderness, from the serene paths of the Japanese Garden (picture above) to the shadowed refuges of Forest Park, one of the largest urban preserves in the country, which boasts over 70 miles of trails.
 One of the best ways to explore Forest Park and the Tualatin Mountains is via the 30-mile Wildwood Trail.

 Watch for great blue herons, Portland's official bird, along any of the metro area's waterways---especially at places like Jackson Bottom Wildlife Refuge along the Tualatin River in Hillsboro, or Maddox Woods in West Linn and Oaks Bottom Wildlife Refuge near downtown Portland.
 These all lie near active heron rookeries.